-With respect to potential adverse impacts of the project on potential or established Aboriginal or Treaty rights, the EIS will document for each group identified in Part 2, section 5 of these guidelines (or in subsequent correspondence from the Agency):
+With respect to potential adverse impacts of the project on potential or established Aboriginal or Treaty rights, the EIS will document for each group identified in Part 2, Section 5 of these guidelines (or in subsequent correspondence from the Agency):

-- ✓ location of the right being practiced or exercised - ✓ context in which the right is practiced or exercised (including information about which groups of Mi'kmaq of Nova Scotia practice the right (women, elders, youth), how the right was practiced historically), - ✓ how Mi'kmaq of Nova Scotia's cultural traditions, laws and governance systems inform the manner in which they exercise their rights (the who, what, when, how, where and why) - ✓ the Mi'kmaq of Nova Scotia's perspectives on the importance of the land on which the Project is located and how it intersects with any land management uses and/or plans they may have, - ✓ how often the right is practiced or exercised and timing or seasonality of the practice or exercise of the right; and, - ✓ maps and data sets (e.g., fish catch numbers); - potential adverse impacts of each of the project components and physical activities, in all phases, on potential or established Aboriginal or Treaty rights, including those raised by the Mi'kmaq of Nova Scotia. - measures identified to accommodate potential adverse impacts of the project on the potential or established Aboriginal or Treaty rights.
+- potential or established Aboriginal or Treaty rights3, when this information is directly provided by a group to the proponent, the Agency or is available through public records, including but not limited to: - ✓ location of the right being practiced or exercised - ✓ context in which the right is practiced or exercised (including information about which groups of Mi'kmaq of Nova Scotia practice the right (women, elders, youth), how the right was practiced historically), - ✓ how the Mi'kmaq of Nova Scotia's cultural traditions, laws and governance systems inform the manner in which they exercise their rights (the who, what, when, how, where and why) - the Mi'kmaq of Nova Scotia's perspectives on the importance of the land on which the Project is located and how it intersects with any land management uses and/or plans they may have, - √ how often the right is practiced or exercised and timing or seasonality of the practice or exercise of the right; and, - ✓ maps and data sets (e.g., fish catch numbers); - potential adverse impacts of each of the project components and physical activities, in all phases, on potential or established Aboriginal or Treaty rights, including those raised by the Mi'kmaq of Nova Scotia. - measures identified to accommodate potential adverse impacts of the project on the potential or established Aboriginal or Treaty rights.
 These measures will clearly describe how the proponent intends to implement them, and may go beyond mitigation measures that are developed to address potential adverse environmental effects.
-Include perspectives and specific suggestions raised of potentially impacted Mi'kmaq of Nova Scotia; as well as any views of the Mi'kmaq of Nova Scotia on the effectiveness of mitigation measures. - potential adverse impacts on potential or established Aboriginal or Treaty rights that have not been fully mitigated or accommodated as part of the EA and associated engagement with the Mi'kmaq of Nova Scotia.
-Include perspective of potentially impacted Mi'kmaq of Nova Scotia; and - potential adverse impacts that may result from the residual and cumulative environmental effects.
-Include the perspectives of potentially impacted Mi'kmaq of Nova Scotia.
+Include perspectives and